0xfuturistic/sequencer-commitments/README.md

 ```

 ### EVM's Role:
-At the core of the EVM lies Emily's Screener contract, a guardian ensuring commitments are upheld.
+At the core of the EVM lies Emily's Screener contract, which allows for filtering payloads based on commitments.
+The `screen` function is responsible for checking whether the commitments of the sequencer are satisfied by the payload being screened.
+This is done by invoking the `areAccountCommitmentsSatisfiedByValue` function of the commitment manager, which is responsible for checking whether the commitments of the sequencer are satisfied by the value being written.

 ```solidity
 contract Screener {